cpettet/Taco_Tea/README.md

 # Taco Tea

 Taco Tea is a Medium clone with a primary focus on food.
 It enables a user to make posts about stories of their food excursions as well as share recipes.
 The user is given the ability to make comments and react with emojis on a particular post.
-Users will also have a dashboard that will show their collections of posts.
+Users will also have a dashboard that will show a collections of their posts.

 <insert images of web app here>